|Revenue Models for Mobile Developers|

 The report has more details of the interplay between revenue models and platform and provides the information that:

 Pay-per-download (PPD) has dropped considerably in overall popularity.
 It remains quite strong on iOS (adopted by 27% of developers that use iOS as their main platform) but has slipped below in-app purchases (IAP) used by 30% of iOS developers, while median PPD revenues are also lower than IAP revenue.
-The in-app purchase model continues to gain in both popularity and revenues, as users find it more comfortable to pay for apps during use, i.e. as they derive value from them and not based on what the app says on the box.
+The in-app purchase model continues to gain in both popularity and revenues, as users find it more comfortable to pay for apps during use, i.e.

 This leads to Vision Mobile's speculation about a future trend to a "pay-as-you-use" revenue model: